gabriel-oana/synthetic_data_generator/README.md

 ### 7.2 Performance Testing
 Performance is the Achilles Heel of the Synthetic Generator.
 It can be slower at times due to the following reasons:
-* It is not multithreaded or parallelised in any way because:
+* It is not multithreaded or parallelized in any way because:
   * The "unique" factor cannot be enforced across all threads.
   * The "seeding" factor does not work on multiple threads correctly.
-Thread 1..n will generate the same data.
+Thread 1 to n will generate the same data.
 * Different generators require more work than others.
   * Generating a timestamp takes about 5 times longer than a boolean
 * Faker package implements regex in many places which is fairly slow.